 The archaeological excavation revealed evidence of some twenty bodies, a few of which remained articulated.
 The skeletons were the remains of men, women and several babies.
 They had evidently been buried in coffins in some seven layers, and laid to rest over a period of time.
 The soil was full of nails from wooden coffins which had rotted away, the collapse of which had caused the skeletons to be stacked up and somewhat compressed atop each other.
 Also found on site were shroud pins, clay pipe remains and pottery.

 The excavation was completed on 14 July, after seven days of work.
 The bones were then washed, documented and boxed.

 Commenting on this episode in the Department's history, former Department Director Geoffrey Thomas said: 'After the initial shock of the discovery, we were determined that the poor souls who were resting here should be treated with respect and given a proper burial.'

 So it was that several weeks later, Department staff gathered in the churchyard of nearby St Giles Church, where a new grave had been dug.
-The (re)burial service was presided over by Canon Vincent Strudwick, Director of Theology and Religion Programmes, and the bones were laid to rest once again.
+The (re)burial service was presided over by Canon Vincent Strudwick, Director of the Theology and Religion Programme, and the bones were laid to rest once again.